LouisBrunner/valgrind-macos/README.md

 You can now use `valgrind` as normal.

+Note: in case of failures during the build, [make sure you have the latest Xcode/CLI tools installed](https://github.com/LouisBrunner/valgrind-macos/issues/6#issuecomment-667587385).

 ### Update

 Any `brew upgrade` will now correctly rebuild the latest `LouisBrunner/valgrind` instead of the upstream one (which doesn't support latest macOS versions).